-If you participate in the Program, you will be required to establish an account with Raymond James & Associates (RJA) as the qualified custodian.
+If you participate in the Program, you will be required to establish an account with Raymond James & Associates, Inc. (RJA), member New York Stock Exchange/SIPC, as the qualified custodian.
 If you do not direct our firm to execute transactions through RJA, we reserve the right to not accept your account.
 Not all advisers require their clients to direct brokerage.
 Since you are required to use RJA, we may be unable to achieve the most favorable execution of your transactions.
 We believe that RJA provides quality execution services based on several factors, including, but not limited to, the ability to provide professional services, reputation, experience and financial stability.